yosoyubik/canvas/README.md

   - Option to share a canvas file in a chat room.
 - Allows creation of Public/Private Canvas.
   - A shared canvas becomes local once the subscription is pulled.
-  - Others can join a Public Canvas and work in real-time in a cool art project.
+  - Others can join a Public Canvas and work collaboratively in a cool art project.

 ## Installation